Blood cancer care at UCLA

-The Blood and Bone Marrow Transplant & Cellular Therapies Program is a seamless, unified center for the treatment of cancers of the blood and bone marrow, including leukemia, lymphoma, sickle cell disease, multiple myeloma and aplastic anemia.
+The UCLA Blood and Bone Marrow Transplant & Cellular Therapies Programs a seamless, unified center for the treatment of cancers of the blood and bone marrow, including leukemia, lymphoma, sickle cell disease, multiple myeloma and aplastic anemia.

 UCLA Health’s team approach includes coordinated care by experts across disciplines, and their doctors have the expertise to perform lifesaving bone marrow transplants for adult and pediatric patients.